-- Maximised participation: Particularly for participation by females, multi-cultural communities, older adults and junior. - Multi-use facilities: Clubs who work with other sports and the wider community to improve of Education and DELWP to improve infrastructure where multi-use outcomes can be achieved that include cricket. - Sporting infrastructure that meets community need: Council will actively support the development of infrastructure in the right location and of the right standard for the community it serves. - A baseline of facilities: Sites that support cricket will have a baseline of facilities that are usable, safe, presentable and attractive for participants.
+- Maximised participation: Particularly for participation by females, multi-cultural communities, older adults and junior. - Multi-use facilities: Clubs who work with other sports and the wider community to improve infrastructure will be supported.
+Council will actively seek opportunities to partner with the Department of Education and DELWP to improve infrastructure where multi-use outcomes can be achieved that include cricket. - Sporting infrastructure that meets community need: Council will actively support the development of infrastructure in the right location and of the right standard for the community it serves. - A baseline of facilities: Sites that support cricket will have a baseline of facilities that are usable, safe, presentable and attractive for participants.